adamelliotfields/chat/readme.md

 ## Introduction

+> [!NOTE]
+> When I first made this, there was no UI for WebLLM.
+The official app at [chat.webllm.ai](https://chat.webllm.ai) is now the best UI for WebLLM and is actively maintained.
+Use that instead! 🦙

 [Web LLM](https://github.com/mlc-ai/web-llm) is a project under the [MLC](https://mlc.ai) (machine learning compilation) organization.
 It allows you to run large language models in the browser using WebGPU and WebAssembly.
 Check out the [example](https://github.com/mlc-ai/web-llm/tree/main/examples/simple-chat) and read the [introduction](https://mlc.ai/chapter_introduction/index.html) to learn more.

 In addition to [`@mlc-ai/web-llm`](https://www.npmjs.com/package/@mlc-ai/web-llm), the app uses TypeScript, React, Jotai, and Tailwind.
 It's built with Vite and SWC.